List of The Angry Beavers episodes: Season 4 (2000–03; 2006)

 Various episodes during this season went unaired on the main Nickelodeon network, instead making their worldwide debut on the Canadian children's channel, YTV.
 These episodes would premiere in the U.S. on Nicktoons in 2006.
+In addition, a few leftover episodes in production order were aired at the very end of its run.
 As such, each date is listed in two separate columns.